Khader9Jber/oracle-database-security/CH6.md

 - Inconsistent Backup = Hot Backup = Online Backup
 - Consistent Backup = Cold Backup = Offline Backup
+- U can perform both (Hot and Cold) if U enabled ARCHIVELOG mode. but if not, U can do Only Cold Backup.
 - RMAN is the primary component of the Oracle database used to perform backup and recovery operations.
 - You can use RMAN to back up all types: whole or partial databases, full or incremental, and consistent or inconsistent.
 - Oracle RMAN (Oracle Recovery Manager) is a utility built into Oracle databases to automate backup and recovery.